rogerhu/compsci_guides/Swim-in-Rising-Water.md

             # take a visited[r][c] to keep track of visited nodes
             visited = [[False] * N for _ in range(N)]

-            # take a heap to store grid
+            # take a priority queue to store grid
             pq = []
             ans = 0